smcl/IronPythonApp/README.md

 # IronPythonApp
-Test playing with IronPython and Castle.Windsor.
-Basically two projects.
+Test playing with IronPython and Castle.Windsor using Visual Studio.
+Basically a solution composed of two projects.

 Foo - has following classes:
 - Bar: exposes a single method Dork(), implements interface IBar